anupn18/readme_lifesight/docs/PLATFORM/connect/native-integrations/bigquery.md

 next:
   description: ''
 ---
+## Overview

+[Google BigQuery](https://cloud.google.com/bigquery) is a fully managed, serverless data warehouse that enables scalable analysis of large datasets using SQL.
+It is widely used by data analysts and engineers for storing, querying, and processing structured data.

+The Lifesight–BigQuery integration allows you to connect your datasets stored in BigQuery to the **Lifesight Unified Marketing Measurement (UMM)** platform.
+Once integrated, Lifesight can ingest your selected dataset tables to unify them with other marketing and business data, enabling comprehensive attribution and measurement.

+## Data Being Brought into Lifesight

+Lifesight does not automatically ingest all data from your BigQuery project.
+Instead, it only reads from the **specific tables defined by you during setup**.

+This ensures:

+* Full control over which datasets and tables are exposed to Lifesight.
+* Compliance with your organization’s data governance and privacy policies.
+* Flexibility to integrate only the data relevant for attribution, MMM, or reporting use cases.

 To enable BigQuery data transfer, you need to add Lifesight's service account as a Principal in your Google project's IAM and Admin settings with the `BigQuery Data Viewer` role.
 Lifesight will then set up the BigQuery Data Transfer on our Google Cloud project to pull in data from your BigQuery dataset.

 # Steps to Integrate with BigQuery